Human-Connection/Documentation/server-api/services/follows.md

 # Follows Service

-This Service has not an own database or table but manages entries inside the following service \(currnelty only users\) and the followed service \(users, organizations, projects\)
+This Service has not an own database or table but manages entries inside the following service \(currently only users\) and the followed service \(users, organizations, projects\)

 **GET /follows/$id**